 In view of the fact that George Durant called himself a mariner and that we have evidence of a number of his voyages, it seems unlikely that he was frequently available in the county.
 In fact, he gave a power of attorney to his wife, and she used it to appear in court, taking actions against others in financial matters.

-Henry Hudson, a friend of Miller's, testified that in July 1675 he was at the home of John Jenkins when he overheard Jenkins' wife, John Culpeper, and Thomas Willis conspiring to charge Thomas Miller with speaking treasonable words.
-Miller was brought before the Assembly of Albemarle County in March 1676.
-Following that hearing Jenkins committed Miller in irons as a prisoner, and in May 1676 Miller was sent as a prisoner to Virginia for trial before Lord William Berkeley and the Virginia Council.
+Henry Hudson, a friend of Thomas Miller's, testified that in July of 1675 he was at the home of John Jenkins when he overheard Jenkins' wife, John Culpeper, and Thomas Willis conspiring to charge Thomas Miller with speaking treasonable words.
+Miller was brought before the Assembly of Albemarle County in March of 1676.
+Following that hearing, Acting Governor Jenkins committed Miller in irons as a prisoner, and in May of 1676 Miller was sent as a prisoner to Virginia for trial before Lord William Berkeley and the Virginia Council.

 The Lords Proprietors were obviously uncertain about who was in charge in Albemarle County when they addressed their letter of October 21, 1676, "To the present Government and Assembly of the County of Albemarle."

 In that letter the Lords Proprietors assured the colonists that there was no intention to relinquish control over their grant of Albemarle County.
-Yet, they recognized the apprehensions the colonists had of Sir William Berkeley, him having become the sole proprietor and thus thinking it reasonable to take Thomas Miller to Berkeley for trial.
+Yet, they recognized the apprehensions the colonists had of Sir William Berkeley, him being the sole proprietor in the colonies, and thus thinking it reasonable to take Thomas Miller to Berkeley for trial.

 Objection was raised by the Lords Proprietors to anyone being tried in Virginia for crimes committed in Albemarle County since such action would prejudice their authority under the king's grant.
 The Lords Proprietors further stated their dislike of trying and condemning any person in either criminal or civil cases without a jury.

-The president of the Grand Council normally acted as governor in that official's absence.
+The President of the Executive Council normally acted as governor in that official's absence.
 Miller, however, chose this time to begin his own scheme for acquiring power and fortune.
 Instead of taking a ship directly for America, he went via Bermuda where he took passage for Albemarle County in the shallop Success.

 The salt was used for preparing meat to be shipped to Antigua in Biggs' sloop.
 Miller, however, refused to account to Summers for the shallop's goods.
 The inhabitants of Albemarle County were told that Miller was the owner of the shallop's goods, and since those goods, which had not been distributed, were kept at Biggs' storehouse, no one doubted this statement.

 Summers claimed £84 14s.
-3d. as being due him for this work, yet recently found testimony from William Hammond, a resident of the county during that time, claimed that Summers had been so badly abused by Miller and Timothy Biggs that both Summers and Leech's boy had to take refuge in Durant's house prior to December.
+3d. as being due him for this work, yet recently found testimony from William Hammond, a resident of the county during that time, claimed that Summers had been so badly abused by Miller and Timothy Biggs that both Summers and Leech's boy had to take refuge in Durant's house prior to his ultimate departure in December.